crypto-ali/oxen-snode-monitor/README.md

-# Oxen Service Node Monitor and Email Alert Script
+# Session Service Node Monitor and Email Alert Script

-The service node [monitor script](monitor.py) is a simple script to easily monitor your Oxen Service Nodes.
+The service node [monitor script](monitor.py) is a simple script to easily monitor your Session Service Nodes.
 If your service node's last accepted uptime proof becomes older than 66 minutes, the script will email you an alert.
 The script is currently set to check your node's uptime proof age every five minutes.

-## Oxen Open Service Node Finder
+## Session Open Service Node Finder

+Open service node finder will be deprecated soon.

-I recently built a [node finder script](node_finder.py) to help me find open nodes to contribute to when I have only a small amount of Oxen to contribute.
+~~I recently built a [node finder script](node_finder.py) to help me find open nodes to contribute to when I have only a small amount of Session to contribute.
 When you run the script it will ask you for the minimum and maximum you are looking to contribute.
-The script will then scan the service nodes every five minutes looking for ones that aren't yet active due to not having 15,000 Oxen contributed.
-If it finds a match, it will email you a notification containing all matching nodes.
+The script will then scan the service nodes every five minutes looking for ones that aren't yet active due to not having 15,000 Session contributed.
+If it finds a match, it will email you a notification containing all matching nodes.~~

-As an example, let's say you have an extra 1,255 Oxen sitting in a wallet.
-Most open nodes will have a minimum contribution of 3,750 Oxen (15,000 * 0.25).
-With the node finder script you could set it to a minimum of 1,000 Oxen and a maximum of 1,250.
-If it finds a node with open contribution or minimum contribution within that range (both inclusive) it will email you a notification.

 Please use these scripts at your own risk.
 I provide no guarantees of accuracy or functionality.